sassoftware/viya4-deployment/README.md

       /astores        <- location for astores
   ```

+#### JumpBox

-- JumpBox: The JumpBox/Bastian can manage NFS folders if you provide ssh access to a JumpBox that has the nfs storage mounted to it at <JUMP_SVR_RWX_FILESTORE_PATH>.
+The JumpBox/Bastian can manage NFS folders if you provide ssh access to a JumpBox that has the nfs storage mounted to it at <JUMP_SVR_RWX_FILESTORE_PATH>.
 If you wish to manage the nfs server yourself, the JumpBox is not required.
 Below is the JumpBox folder structure.

   ```bash
   <JUMP_SVR_RWX_FILESTORE_PATH>     <- mounted NFS export